 Grocery stores and other food distributors also adhere to ‘sell by’ (and similar) dates printed by manufacturers.
 These dates indicate dates by which the manufacturer believes the food will be in its best condition, not the date of expiration when the food is no longer edible.
 Without food recovery services, much of this food is tossed into the trash even though it’s more than suitable for people to eat.

-In both of these situations, and many more, food recovery organizations work with grocery stores and other food distributors to transport this food to food banks.
+In both of these situations and many more, food recovery organizations work with grocery stores and other food distributors to transport this food to food banks.
 MealConnect, part of Feeding America, is one organization that helps connect the food distributors with local food pantries and non-profits to facilitate the partnerships.
-Though not as widely understood as one might hope, the The Bill Emerson Good Samaritan Act protects food distributors from liability issues that are inherent in food donation.
-Hopefully as this regulation is more widely upheld, food distributors will become more comfortable donating more food.
+Though not as widely understood as one might hope, The Bill Emerson Good Samaritan Act protects food distributors from liability issues that are inherent in food donation.
+Hopefully, as this regulation is more widely upheld, food distributors will become more comfortable donating more food.

 If you have a business that could donate food, be sure to check out MealConnect to find out how you can become part of their network and connect with the local food pantries in your area.
 Even if you don’t own a business such as this, we can all get involved in the food recovery efforts in our local area to help coordinate and execute the transportation of food to feed our hungry neighbors.
 Grab a friend and drive together around town getting good food to great people and families who need the food most.